norberttak/XPanel/README.md

 To run the unit tests, open the Visual Studio test menu and select Test Explorer.
 Push the run-all button and check the test results.

 ## Report bugs
-If you find any bug in the plugin or need help please open a new bug report at [github](https://github.com/norberttak/XPanel/issues) Please always attach the Xplane log file and make sure you set the highest log level (TRACE) in the plugin config file.
+If you find any bug in the plugin or need help please open a new bug report at [github](https://github.com/norberttak/XPanel/issues) Please always attach the X-Plane log file and make sure you set the highest log level (TRACE) in the plugin config file.
 Also attach your plugin configuration file as well.